 The “Conflict of Interest” Myth

 You’ll often hear from tenant representation only firms, that they are conflict-free and therefore can provide you with the best service.
-Many will cite the false notion that tenant reps in full service firms may be incentivised to steer clients into projects that their colleagues lease.
+Many will cite the false notion that tenant reps in full-service firms may be incentivized to steer clients into projects that their colleagues lease.

 The truth is, tenant representatives have no obligation or incentive to place their clients in properties leased by their firm’s landlord brokers.
 (Read: they don’t get any extra money for placing you in their firm’s project.)

-Tenant representation brokers and project leasing brokers are two mutually exclusive groups, each of whom have a fiduciary responsibility to their clients, not each other.
+Tenant representation brokers and project leasing brokers are two mutually exclusive groups, each of whom has a fiduciary responsibility to their clients, not each other.

 Should you decide on a property that is leased by the same firm as your tenant rep, your broker will negotiate just as they would at any other property in order to obtain the best terms for you.

 Often times the relationship between tenant reps and landlord reps within the same firm can ultimately benefit both of the brokers’ clients.
 The speed and ease of communication can allow a deal to progress faster and more efficiently than it may otherwise.

 At any reputable firm (as per the law), should a broker be conflicted or have ties to both the tenant and the landlord, that broker should immediately make both clients aware and may recuse him or herself from the transaction altogether.

 Ultimately, tenant rep brokers want to have a strong reputation and do well for their clients so that they can win more business.
 Being honest, trustworthy and a good negotiator are all crucial to maintaining a positive reputation in the industry.